 “We’d like many more to help raise awareness of the support available to anyone who might like to access it.
 Football has some very strong communities who can break a taboo and make it easier to talk to friends and team mates about mental wellbeing.”

 The infographic further builds on FA guidance to coaches and managers working across the adult football pyramid, advising them on how to support the mental wellbeing of their players.
 A guide has been produced in partnership with Mind and a mental health advisory group.

 The 36-page publication forms an important part of The FA and Heads Together’s ‘Heads Up’ campaign, which seeks to harness the influence and popularity of football to drive the biggest ever conversation on mental health.

-In addition to information and advice on mental health and wellbeing, the guidance notes have been created to help coaches and managers spot the signs of mental health problems, predominantly amongst male players.
+In addition to information and advice on mental health and wellbeing, the guidance notes have been created to help coaches and managers spot the signs of problems, predominantly amongst male players.
 It gives them the confidence to support, as well as signposts to specialist help where necessary, including Heads Up’s charity partners and a 24/7 text support service.

 Download the ‘Mental Health Awareness in Football Infographic’ below and add your club’s name.
 Then post it on Twitter (tagging @EssexCountyFA) and on other social media.
 For more details on Heads Up, and to download the new FA guide, visit the FA website and the Heads Together website.